 As I already mentioned, with RankBrain shifting focus from keywords to topics, you need to make your content pages as comprehensive as possible by diversifying them with related terms and synonyms.
 What is more, with RankBrain's ability to process natural language, try to refrain from unnatural phrasing, especially in titles and meta descriptions.

-4. Check your snippets
+4. Check your snippets to improve CTR

-Knowing that CTR is one of the things that RankBrain takes into consideration when estimating page relevance, it's dead important to make sure that your snippets are well-optimized as they directly influence CTR.
+Knowing that CTR is one of the things that RankBrain algorithm takes into consideration when estimating page relevance, it's dead important to make sure that your snippets are well-optimized as they directly influence CTR.